 The city has a nice beach walk, The Boulevard, a 1.5km walk lined by palm trees, passing many beach bars.
 The beach is not great, made up of big pebbles not sand.
 There are enormous empty buildings, some with very interesting and unusual architecture.
 Apparently discontinued projects from a previous regime.
 Don’t miss the dancing fountains water and light show after sunset, it is spectacular.

-Food – The Adjarian Khachapuri
+Food in Georgia – The Adjarian Khachapuri

 If you are ever in the area don’t miss the Adjarian khachapuri, this local dish is legendary in Batumi!
 Khachapuri is a traditional Georgian dish of cheese-filled bread.
 It is prepared differently in various regions.
 The Khachapuri from the Adjarian region around Batumi is king!
 The Adjarian khachapuri is a massive almond-shaped bread dish.
 The bread is filled with a lot of delicious hot melting cheese, a big block of butter and a egg floats in the cheese.
 You break the bread from outside dipping and mixing the inside cheese-egg mix.